ykakarap/kubecon-na-22-capi-lab/6-lifecycle-hooks.md

 Now that we have a running extension server let's register it with Cluster API.
 This will inform Cluster API to call the extension server during key workload cluster lifecycle events.

-Let's first look at how the registration looks:
+Let's first take a look at the ExtensionConfig we will use to register the extension:

 ```yaml
 apiVersion: runtime.cluster.x-k8s.io/v1alpha1